GegznaV/RcmdrPlugin.biostat/README.md

 install.packages("RcmdrPlugin.KMggplot2")
 ```

-After the packages are installed, you can load them the automatically:
+After the packages are installed, you can load them automatically:

 ``` r
 options(Rcmdr = list(plugins = c(